ymattw/profiles/bin/README.md

 Scripts to be placed into my `~/bin`, or just clone the whole repo into `~/bin`.

+- di - display major info of a docker container filtering by name
 - dr - start an interactive docker container
 - git-get - wrapper of `git clone` to clone into an author/repo dir
 - git-id - list or switch git ids defined in ~/.git-ids